Aili

 Aili is a Finnish, Sami and Estonian female given name, with the pronunciation [aɪliː].
 It is the Finnish variation of the name Helga, via the Sami Áile, deriving ultimately from heilagr, meaning "holy", or "blessed".
 Ailikki is a diminutive.

 Aili has also been used as an anglicised spelling of Eilidh, in this case with the pronunciation [eɪli].
-Eilidh is a diminutive for Eilionoir, the Scottish version of Eleanor.
-The meaning of Eleanor is disputed, but the theory most supported by evidence is that it is derived from the Old Germanic name Adenorde, via the Provençal Alienor.
+Eilidh is the Gaelic variant of the Greek name Helen and also the Scottish diminutive of Eleanor.
+The meaning of Eleanor is disputed, but the theory most supported by evidence is that it is derived from the Old Germanic name Adenorde, via the Provençal Aliénor.

-Aili can also be considered a diminutive for various names, such as Aileen.
+Aili can also be considered a diminutive for various names, such as Aileen, Eileen and Alice.

 Some notable bearers of the name Aili: